Ecovillages in China: The Second Home

 The Second Home is the largest ecovillage in China and has become one of the models of ecological community living in China.
-This ecovillage was created in 2009 in Yunnan, China by Xue Feng.
-The Second Home ecovillages emphasize harmony between human beings and nature and is a commune where all resources are shared and responsibilities such as caring for the sick and elderly, living, shelter and transportation are communal responsibilities.
-The theoretical system followed by residents of Second Home is called the “New Universal Values” and is still in the process of being updated.
+This ecovillage was created in 2009 in Yunnan, China, by Xue Feng.
+The Second Home ecovillages emphasize harmony between human beings and nature and is a commune where all resources are shared and responsibilities such as caring for the sick and elderly, living, shelter, and transportation are communal responsibilities.
+The theoretical system followed by residents of Second Home is called the "New Universal Values" and is still in the process of being updated.

 Outreach

 Ecotourism

 Many ecovillages allow educational ecotours that bring tourists in and provide them with an immersive experience of what happens inside an ecovillage.
 These tourists are usually housed in the ecovillage themselves and volunteers bring them around the land and teach them about the importance of environmental conservation.
 Traveling to rural areas to stay with a local family is a common form of ecotourism in China, known as 农家乐 (traditional characters: 農家樂) in Chinese.

 Tourists also are able to participate in hands-on activities related to everyday life at the ecovillage.
-These activities may include organic farming practices, milking cows, making Compressed Stabilized Earth Blocks (CSEB).
+These activities may include organic farming practices, milking cows, and making Compressed Stabilized Earth Blocks (CSEB).

 The Southern Life is an example of an ecovillage that hosts guests, and they renovated a traditional building to create a place for them to stay.

 Eco Conferences

-Conferences pertaining to environmental conservation and ecovillages are hosted every year where conservation groups, college organizations, experts and government officials are invited to speak about the topic of current pressing environmental issues.
+Conferences pertaining to environmental conservation and ecovillages are hosted every year where conservation groups, college organizations, experts, and government officials are invited to speak about the topic of current pressing environmental issues.

 Multiple ecovillages host conferences about the ecovillage lifestyle to encourage the development of similar villages elsewhere.
 In 2015, the Sunshine Ecovillage Network hosted a conference in collaboration with GEN. There were approximately 500 attendees.
 In October 2016, the Sunshine Ecovillage Network hosted the second annual international ecovillage forum.
 There were over 400 attendees, including ecovillage experts from GEN, leaders of traditional villages seeking to transition into becoming an ecovillage, as well as government officials.